pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 ---
 title: "Testable IAM Policy Documents"

-# The date represents the post's publish date, and by default corresponds with
-# the date this file was generated.
-Posts with future dates are visible in development,
-# but excluded from production builds.
-Use the time and timezone-offset portions of
-# of this value to schedule posts for publishing later.
-date: 2021-05-02T11:34:09+02:00
+date: 2021-05-06

-# Draft posts are visible in development, but excluded from production builds.
-# Set this property to `false` before submitting your post for review.
 draft: true

-# Use the optional meta_desc property to provide a brief summary (one or two sentences)
-# of the content of the post, which is useful for targeting search results or social-media
-# previews.
-If omitted or left blank, the content preceding the `<!--more-->` token
-# will be used in its place.
 meta_desc:

-# The meta_image appears in social-media previews and on the blog home page.
-# A placeholder image representing the recommended format, dimensions and aspect
-# ratio has been provided for you.
 meta_image: meta.png

-# At least one author is required.
-The values in this list correspond with the `id`
-# properties of the team member files at /data/team/team.
-Create a file for yourself
-# if you don't already have one.
 authors:
     - thierry-de-pauw

-# At least one tag is required.
-Lowercase, hyphen-delimited is recommended.
 tags:
-    - aws
+    - AWS
-    - iam
+    - IAM

-# See the blogging docs at https://github.com/pulumi/docs/blob/master/BLOGGING.md.
-# for additional details, and please remove these comments before submitting for review.
 ---

-Pulumi was a relief to me.
-Finally, we have testable Infrastructure as Code.
-Now, we can write actual, fast unit tests that we can execute locally without needing the cloud.
-However, one thing disappointed me.
-It misses a proper API for manipulating AWS IAM Policy documents.
+I was relieved to find Pulumi.
+Finally, we have testable Infrastructure as Codea nd write fast unit tests that we can execute locally without needing the cloud.
+However, I was disappointed that Pulumi does not have a proper API for manipulating AWS IAM Policy documents.

 <!--more-->